vibhasfl/aws-serverless-notifier-service/README.md

 You can set your environment variable in [cdk.context.json](https://docs.aws.amazon.com/cdk/v2/guide/context.html#context_construct) OR pass directly from command line

 `PROJECT_NAME=notifier DEPLOYMENT_REGION=ap-south-1 DEPLOYMENT_ENV=dev cdk deploy`

+## Security

+For demo purpose current AuthType for Router lambda function URL is set to NONE but in production you should set it to AWS_IAM and make sure caller has `lambda:InvokeFunctionUrl` permission.
+[Ref](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html)

 # Rest Endpoints and payload